matiwan3/learning-testing/mod_Jmter/README.md

 # Jmter

-[JMeter](https://jmeter.apache.org/) is an open-source software that is used for load testing, performance testing, and functional testing of web applications.
+[JMeter](https://jmeter.apache.org/) is an open-source software that is used for **load testing**, **performance testing**, and **functional testing** of web applications.
 It allows you to simulate various scenarios and measure the performance of your application under different loads.

 ## Setting up JMeter